Hydrogenase: Biological hydrogen production

 Various systems are capable of splitting water into O2 and H+ from incident sunlight.
 Likewise, numerous catalysts, either chemical or biological, can reduce the produced H+ into H2.
 Different catalysts require unequal overpotential for this reduction reaction to take place.
 Hydrogenases are attractive since they require a relatively low overpotential.
-In fact, its catalytic activity is more effective than platinum, which is the best known catalyst for H2 evolution reaction.
+In fact, its catalytic activity is more effective than platinum, which is the best-known catalyst for the H2 evolution reaction.
 Among three different types of hydrogenases, [FeFe] hydrogenases is considered as a strong candidate for an integral part of the solar H2 production system since they offer an additional advantage of high TOF (over 9000 s−1)[6].

 Low overpotential and high catalytic activity of [FeFe] hydrogenases are accompanied by high O2 sensitivity.
 It is necessary to engineer them O2-tolerant for use in solar H2 production since O2 is a by-product of water splitting reaction.
-Past research efforts by various groups around the world have focused on understanding the mechanisms involved in O2-inactivation of hydrogenases.
+Past research efforts by various groups worldwide have focused on understanding the mechanisms involved in O2-inactivation of hydrogenases.
 For instance, Stripp et al. relied on protein film electrochemistry and discovered that O2 first converts into a reactive species at the active site of [FeFe] hydrogenases, and then damages its [4Fe-4S] domain.
 Cohen et al. investigated how oxygen can reach the active site that is buried inside the protein body by molecular dynamics simulation approach; their results indicate that O2 diffuses through mainly two pathways that are formed by enlargement of and interconnection between cavities during dynamic motion.
 These works, in combination with other reports, suggest that inactivation is governed by two phenomena: diffusion of O2 to the active site, and destructive modification of the active site.

-Despite these findings, research is still under progress for engineering oxygen tolerance in hydrogenases.
+Despite these findings, research is still underway to engineer oxygen tolerance in hydrogenases.
 While researchers have found oxygen-tolerant [NiFe] hydrogenases, they are only efficient in hydrogen uptake and not production[21].
-Bingham et al.'s recent success in engineering [FeFe] hydrogenase from clostridium pasteurianum was also limited to retained activity (during exposure to oxygen) for H2 consumption, only.
+Bingham et al.'s recent success in engineering [FeFe] hydrogenase from Clostridium pasteurianum was also limited to retained activity (during exposure to oxygen) for H2 consumption only.